tagspaces/documentation/docs/sharing.md

     showCaption
 />

-Here, you have the following options:
+Here you have the following options:

 - Adjust the **validity duration** of the link.
 Supported durations include: 15 minutes, 1 hour, 1 day, 3 days, and 1 week.
 - The **Copy** button copies the link to the clipboard for use in other applications.